Undergraduate funding and awards

 Applicants are required to submit the following in order to be considered for this award:

-- Letters of approval and/or copies of research licenses signed by the appropriate authority from the Aboriginal Community or Research Authority which will participate in, be influenced by, or benefit from the research.
+• Letters of approval and/or copies of research licenses signed by the appropriate authority from the Indigenous Community or Research Authority which will participate in, be influenced by, or benefit from the research.

-- A statement from the applicant indicating how she/he plans to familiarize her/himself with the protocols practiced by the Aboriginal community in which the research will be conducted.
+• A statement from the applicant indicating how she/he plans to familiarize her/himself with the protocols practiced by the Indigenous community in which the research will be conducted.

-- A statement that the applicant, if successful, will present his/her research findings at an interdisciplinary seminar with an environmental focus such as the Faculty of Environment, Earth, and Resources Seminar at the University of Manitoba upon completion of the project and will submit the findings for publication in the Aboriginal Issues Press (or in an equivalent refereed publication).
+• A statement that the applicant, if successful, will present his/her research findings at an interdisciplinary seminar with an environmental focus such as the Faculty of Environment, Earth, and Resources Seminar at the University of Manitoba upon completion of the project and will submit the findings for publication in a publication).

 Recipients may hold this award only once.